Foreign tax credit

 - Whole or partial waivers of property tax, stamp duties, Alien Landholding Licence fees, WHT, and VAT with respect to investments in specific areas, or in specific industries and activities.

 - Guaranteed repatriation of capital and dividends.
 Remittance of profits and dividends are tax-free, as they are not subject to WHT.

 - Export allowances for goods manufactured in Saint Lucia and exported.
 Companies that engage in such activity are given tax exemption on the export of such goods, up to a maximum of ten to 15 years.

 Employment incentives are available in the Income Tax Act for the following:

 - Hiring university graduates.
 An additional deduction of 25% of salaries is provided for a maximum period of three years.

 - Hiring persons in the offshore financial services industry with skills not available in Saint Lucia.
 A special tax concession is given to such persons that allows a prescribed percentage of an employee’s or contractor’s salary or fees to be exempt from income tax.

 International Business Companies (IBCs) Act

-In common with many other territories, Saint Lucia has also adopted economic substance legislation, the guidelines for which are currently being finalised.
+In common with many other territories, Saint Lucia has also adopted economic substance legislation.

 Complete or partial waivers of income tax are available on the taxable profits of companies engaged in providing services to the offshore financial services industry.